 Here is Mercury:

 Now, compare it to some of the other planets:

 Biblically, then, as well as in the plasma model, the planets started off cool and then heated from the inside.
 This solves many of the geological problems presented by the mainstream idea of a hot, molten earth at the beginning.
-For example, geologists have found a special form of oxygen in some of the earliest rocks.
+For example, some of the earliest dated rocks that geologists have found are metamorphic.
+That means they started out as sedimentary rocks, which are water deposited materials, and then heated later, and changed into metamorphic rocks.
+Geologists have also discovered a special form of oxygen in some of the earliest zircon crystals.
 For this form of oxygen to be in the rocks, it would have been in water, and this means cooled rocks!
 It also indicates a hydrologic cyce in action, meaning rain, rivers, seas, etc. The plasma model agrees with both the evidence and with the Bible.

 This is a good time to discuss the meaning of ‘day.’
 The word used in the Hebrew is ‘yom.’
 ‘Yom’ is used exactly the way our word ‘day’ is used – it can have several meanings.